NuGet/docs.microsoft.com-nuget/docs/Release-Notes/NuGet-4.3.md

 # 4.3 RTM Release Notes

-[Visual Studio 2017 15.3 RTW](https://www.visualstudio.com/news/releasenotes/vs2017-relnotes) comes with NuGet 4.3 RTM which adds support new scenarios such as .NET Core 2.0/.NET Standard 2.0, has a bunch of quality fixes and improves performance.
+[Visual Studio 2017 15.3 RTW](https://www.visualstudio.com/news/releasenotes/vs2017-relnotes) comes with NuGet 4.3 RTM which adds support for new scenarios such as .NET Standard 2.0/.NET Core 2.0, has a bunch of quality fixes and improves performance.
 This release also brings several improvements like support for Semantic Versioning 2.0.0, MSBuild integration of NuGet warnings and errors, and more.

 ## Known issues

+### NuGet restore may treat disabled package sources as enabled in some cases

+#### Issue:
+The following restore command line techniques will treat disabled packages sources as enabled.
+[NuGet#5704](https://github.com/NuGet/Home/issues/5704)
+1) msbuild /t:restore
+2) dotnet restore (either with dotnet.exe that ships with VS, or the one that comes with NetCore SDK 2.0.0)

+#### Workaround:
+1) Use Visual Studio (2017 15.3 or later) or NuGet.exe (v4.3.0 or later)
+2) Delete your disabled source and continue to use msbuild or dotnet.exe.
+3) For your solution, you could use "Clear" in NuGet.config and then define the sources necessary for that solution.

 ### NuGet restore may fail when you have multiple projects referencing another project in a solution